danielxfeng/mush-finder-monorepo/README.md

 ### 🧠 Machine Learning
 - **Class selection**
 At the beginning, I ambitiously tried to train the model on nearly **200 mushroom species**.
-Unsurprisingly, the accuracy was poor and the model struggled to generalize.
+Unsurprisingly, the accuracy was poor.
+Many of those species were both **rare (very few samples available)** and **highly similar to each other**, which made it almost impossible for the model to learn meaningful distinctions.
+So I narrowed it down to 20 of the most common species, where data availability was better and inter-class differences clearer.
 I then narrowed it down to **20 of the most common mushrooms in Finnish forests**, which drastically improved both training stability and accuracy.
 - **Model architecture**
 I experimented with different architectures and finally settled on the **Facebook ConvNeXt series**, applied through **transfer learning in PyTorch**.
-This gave me a good balance between accuracy and model size.
+It gave me the **highest validation accuracy** while also keeping the **model size small enough** to be practical for deployment, especially important for the offline Edge ML version.
 - **Hyperparameter tuning**
 Initially I tuned everything manually, which was slow and tedious.
-Later I switched to **Optuna** for automated hyperparameter search, which helped speed up experiments and gave more consistent results.
+Later I switched to **Optuna** for automated hyperparameter search, exploring parameters such as learning rate, weight decay, batch size, and augmentation strength.
+This broader search space helped speed up experiments and gave more consistent results.
 - **Loss function design**
-At one point I introduced a “toxic / edible” label as an auxiliary target.
-Interestingly, I found that using it only in the forward pass (without backpropagating the loss) worked better in practice.
+I also experimented with adding a “toxic vs. edible” label as an auxiliary task.
+However, backpropagating this loss did not significantly reduce the most critical error: predicting a toxic mushroom as edible.
+While overall accuracy sometimes improved, the toxic misclassification rate also decreased, and when the auxiliary loss weight was set too high, the overall accuracy dropped sharply.
+The trade-off was simply too costly.
+As a result, I chose to use the label only in the forward pass rather than as a training signal.
 - **Real-world lesson**
 I learned that accuracy alone is not enough.
 In deployment, a top-1 prediction with very low confidence is practically useless.
 Many real photos failed to meet a “trustworthy” threshold, which was an important takeaway for me.